CanDIG/canarie_rdm_2018/text/01_cover.md

 Project Summary
 ===============

-> Using language and terms that someone without professional training
-> in software development or data management can understand, please
-> provide an executive overview of your proposed project.
-Should your
-> proposal be accepted, this information will be used by CANARIE for
-> communication and marketing purposes.
-You must address the following:
->     - current functionality and features,
->     - specific research disciplines currently supported.
-> Max 750 words

-**Note - need to lose ~40 words**

 Tackling the &ldquo;wicked problems&rdquo; of cancer and rare diseases against the already complex landscape of human biology